Learning Support

 We employ highly qualified special educational needs coordinators in both senior and junior schools.
 They closely monitor and oversee all pupils and help girls overcome any difficulties they may encounter in their studies.
 They offer support and strategies to staff and parents, in addition to tutoring individual pupils and small groups.

-We also offer specialist individual support to those diagnosed with specific learning difficulties such as dyslexia.
+We also offer individual support to those diagnosed with specific learning difficulties such as dyslexia.
 There is no additional charge for this service.
 We endeavour to ensure that lessons are arranged at times which do not interfere with the pupil’s regular timetable.
 Access arrangements for both internal and external examinations are provided.

 In the senior school, we run a study skills morning each year for our year 8 and year 11 pupils.
 This is presented by a company which specialise in dynamic ways to learn and revise.